by Bill Lewis II

 Are the shooters alone to blame for these three incidents?
 No. In my opinion, the three incidents described place primary fault with the shooters.
 However, each K9 handler shares responsibility and one handler was a shooter.
 And, as mentioned previously, if the respective agencies did not provide proper training and guidance, the agencies also share responsibility.

-We cannot allow this tragic and costly trend, if it is a trend, to continue.
+We cannot allow these tragic and costly trends, if they are a trend, to continue.
 Agencies and handlers must address the situation through training and education now before another police dog is killed by one of our own.
 Remember – pain is temporary, but killing a police dog is permanent.

 Bill Lewis II © 2018

 This article was originally published in K-9 Cop Magazine (April/May 2010) as a followup to an article titled “Tactical Considerations for K9 Deployments” previously published in K-9 Cop Magazine’s October/November 2009 edition.